-Neck can have full round contour or a slender one around their backs.
+The neck can have a full round contour or a slender one around the back.

 Relief In A Guitar Neck.

-Neck of a traditional guitar is not straight and is in fact little warped around the sixth fret.
+The neck of a traditional guitar is not straight and is in fact little warped around the sixth fret.
 This dip makes the upper frets more easily playable.
 It also helps to avoid buzz at the frets in the area where the neck joins the body of the guitar.
-This little intentional warp is known as relief.
+This little intentional warp is known as a relief.

 Guitars are provided with truss rods to adjust relief.
-But, It is not recommended for beginners to adjust the truss rod by yourself.
+But, It is not recommended for beginners to adjust the truss rod by themselves.

-In modern guitars, truss rod is usually fixed at the nut end and is adjustable at the body side.
-It can be tightened or loosened with nut driver or hex wrench.
-In earlier guitars, the configuration was the opposite, with fixed end on the body side.
+In modern guitars, the truss rod is usually fixed at the nut end and is adjustable at the body side.
+It can be tightened or loosened with a nut driver or hex wrench.
+In earlier guitars, the configuration was the opposite, with a fixed end on the body side.

 Advent Of Truss Rods

-In times before the use of truss rods, relief was dealt like warping.
-Relief adjustment was carried out by heat treatment of neck or by planing the fingerboard.
+In times before the use of truss rods, relief was dealt with like warping.
+Relief adjustment was carried out by heat treatment of the neck or by planing the fingerboard.

-Martin introduced long ebony strip in the groove cut in the neck to add strength.
-In few years, Ebony got replaced by steel reinforcing rod.
-Reinforcing rods were T-shaped bars, U-Channel bars, Hollow square tube before evolving to Adjustable Truss Rod.
-These truss rods are placed inside a U channel bar with square dowel outlay.
-Titanium and graphite is used these days.
+Martin introduced a long ebony strip in the groove cut in the neck to add strength.
+In a few years, Ebony got replaced by the steel reinforcing rod.
+Reinforcing rods were T-shaped bars, U-Channel bars, and Hollow square tubes before evolving into Adjustable Truss Rod.
+These truss rods are placed inside a U-channel bar with a square dowel outlay.
+Titanium and graphite are used these days.

 Relief By Truss Rods

-Truss rods have an arch between fifth to seventh fret, giving neck a slight forward bow.
-This subtle U shape provides more space around middle frets, allowing the strings to vibrate more freely.
+Truss rods have an arch between the fifth to the seventh fret, giving the neck a slight forward bow.
+This subtle U shape provides more space around the middle frets, allowing the strings to vibrate more freely.

 Most manufacturers will provide little relief in the neck.
-If you feel, the relief to be excessive, you can tighten the truss rod to reduce it.
-But if the built-in relief is less for you, you can’t do anything with single adjustable truss rod to add it.
+If you feel, the relief is excessive, you can tighten the truss rod to reduce it.
+But if the built-in relief is less for you, you can’t do anything with a single adjustable truss rod to add it.